 12:30: Waulking the Cloth Demonstration and a chance to have a go!

 Come and enjoy the Badenoch Waulking Group; as featured in Series 1 Episode 5 of Outlander!

 14:00: Swords and Sticks

 15:00 Fancy Dress Competition Results

 All talks and demonstrations will be held in the township

 Thanks go to Outlandish UK for lending us the life sized Jamie and Claire and to the Inverness Outlanders for all their help and support!
-Thanks also to Claire MacKay, Herbalist and to Sarah Fraser for their support of the event and to the Highland Folk Museum team for all their hard work.
+Thanks to Maggie Craig and Ewan and Sandy McPherson, (Clan McPherson Museum) for their support of the event and to the Highland Folk Museum team for all their hard work.